 Although futures contracts by their terms may call for actual delivery or acceptance of commodities or securities, in most cases the contracts are closed out before the settlement date without the making or taking of delivery.
 Many futures contracts, such as index futures and futures based on the volatility or variance experienced by an index do not call for actual delivery or acceptance of commodities or securities, but instead require cash settlement of the futures contract on the settlement date specified in the contract.
 Such contracts may also be closed out before the settlement date.
 The fund may close some or all of its futures positions at any time prior to their expiration.
 Closing out a futures contract sale is effected by purchasing a futures contract for the same aggregate amount of the specific type of financial instrument or commodity with the same settlement date.
-If the price of the initial sale of the futures contract exceeds the price of the offsetting purchase exceeds the price of the initial sale, the seller realizes a gain.
-Conversely, if the price of the offsetting purchase exceeds the price of the fund's theoretical loss is unlimited.
+If the price of the initial sale of the futures contract exceeds the price of the offsetting purchase, the seller is paid the difference and realizes a gain.
+Conversely, if the price of the offsetting purchase exceeds the price of the initial sale, the seller realizes a loss.
+If the fund is unable to enter into a closing transaction, the amount of the fund's theoretical loss is unlimited.
 The closing out of a futures contract purchase is effected by the purchaser's entering into a futures contract sale.
-If the offsetting sale price exceeds the price, he purchase price, the purchaser realizes a gain, and if the purchase price exceeds the offsetting sale price, he realizes a loss.
+If the offsetting sale price exceeds the purchase price, the purchaser realizes a gain, and if the purchase price exceeds the offsetting sale price, he realizes a loss.
 Such closing transactions involve additional commission costs.